 The songs are the equivalent of a long string of musical theatre number ones, each tune becoming addictive and I am craving to hear these songs again.
 There are some soaring melodies like “I Know I Have a Heart”, “Far Too Late” and “Unbreakable.”
 I would have thought Andrew Lloyd Webber would have run out of songs but the score for Cinderella is brilliant and I could hear musical inspirations from his other shows Evita, Whistle Down the Wind and even Love Never Dies in the mix.

-The casting is colourful and clever (Georgina Onuorah regularly takes over as Cinderella).
+The casting is clever with understudy talent running deep into this cast (Georgina Onuorah and our favourite Cinders, the amazing Lauren Byrne regularly take over as Cinderella).
 Carrie Hope Fletcher ironically shines in her black, Doc Marten, Emo getup – her voice resonating beautifully.
 The subversion of character continues with an intentionally meek and thoughtful leading man, Prince Sebastian, on this occasion played brilliantly by the subtly charming Michael Hamway.
 The talent runs very deeply in this cast and I want to come back again and again to see different takes on these characters.

 Gloria Onitiri can only be described as a vocal powerhouse as she plays the almost malevolent Godmother.
 I only wish we saw more of her.
 The ensemble are energetic, fantastically choreographed and are a jesting asset to the entire production with mega talent running all the way through.
-We couldn’t keep our eyes off Giovanni Spanó.
+We couldn’t keep our eyes off Giovanni Spanó and the other two hunks who bring a comical macho vibe to the show.
 Yet, the standout performances are from The Queen, Rebecca Trehearn and The Step Mother, Victoria Hamilton-Barrit.
 Their mix of ditsy mischievousness and gravelly voiced bitterness give us the perfect comedic and ‘bitchy’ double act as they sing “I Know You.”

 The costumes and staging are a true feast for the eyes.
 Extravagance and glamour embellish every member of the cast as no expense has been spared on this modern take of Baroque costume design – The Queen treats us to at least 5 costume changes, one more flamboyant than the last.
 The set cleverly makes the audience feel part of the production.
 The ballroom scene is logistically, a first in the history of musical theatre – without spoiling the surprise, if you can bag a seat in the first eight rows of the stalls, then do it!
 The dancers twinkle in the ephemeral lighting of the ball and the emotive melody of yet another Lloyd Webber masterpiece – leaving the audience hypnotised with its beauty.